!!!NM**The Rainbow Proportion

 So let me begin by showing why it is an empirical model, that is, a model based on experience with measurements, observations and logical reasoning.

-These two major stone circles, among the oldes around, could become the key to understanding neolithic times.
+These two major stone circles, among the oldest around, could become the key to understanding neolithic times.

 Here it should be noted outright that we cannot expect the kind of precision we associate with traditional mathematics given the means and the material our Stone Age people were dealing with; besides that they probably did not care so much about the precision of their execution as long as the mathematical principles, as expression of Heaven, as intention, were sound.
 Elsewhere I will point out how understandable it is that in the execution things went wrong.